 Call 0800 678 789

 A dedicated helpline for offenders (and their whanau and families who are helping them) who want support with their alcohol or drug use

-Individual counselling, easy access, where you are.
+Individual phone and online counselling, easy access, where you are.
 GPs and case workers refer people for up to 6 fully funded phone counselling sessions.

 The national sexual harm helpline 0800 044 334 and text 4334, webchat and email - confidential support and informationfrom a trained specialist for anyone impacted by sexual harm.